jocelynmutso/documentation-test/src/markdown/000_basic_operations/003_adding_items.md

 There are two ways to add a new item:

-1. **To create a new item WITHIN a group**: Use the 'Add Item' button in the bottom left corner of a group1.
+1. **To create a new item WITHIN a group**: Use the "Add Item" button in the bottom left corner of a group1.
-2. **To create a new item OUTSIDE of a group**: Use the hamburger icon in the top right corner of a page or group and selecting 'Insert new'
+2. **To create a new item OUTSIDE of a group**: Use the hamburger icon in the top right corner of a page or group and select "Insert new"

 ---